ItManHarry/Python/ProjectSkeleton/Contents.md

 - distribute from http://pypi.python.org/pypi/distribute

- 	- user pip to install the distribue:
+ 	- use pip to install the distribue:

 	```
 	pip install distribute